 Dietary Adjustments:

-Fiber-rich Diet: Incorporate high-fibre foods like fruits (apples, berries), vegetables (broccoli, spinach), whole grains (oats, brown rice), legumes (beans, lentils), and nuts into your meals.
+Fiber-rich Diet: Take in high-fibre foods like fruits (apples, berries), vegetables (broccoli, spinach), whole grains (oats, brown rice), legumes (beans, lentils), and nuts in your meal.

 Hydration: Drink plenty of water and fluids throughout the day to soften stools and prevent dehydration, a common cause of constipation.